 These books are amazingly affordable.
-Print (on demand) copies are $24.95, $29.95, and $34.95 respectively, Kindle editions are $9.99 each, and e-book downloads are only $5 each!
+Print (on demand) copies range from about $25 to $35 each, Kindle editions are $9.99 each, and e-book downloads are only $5 each!
 But keep in mind that the format is unusual.
 There are no student texts.

 While this program uses an excellent methodology and is very affordable for home educators, it will require more time to implement than most other programs.
+(You might consider as an alternative, Scientific Connections through Inquiry, an easier-to-use program with similar content.)
 In addition, many home educators will have trouble with lessons at the end of Volume III where Dr. Nebel deals with the age of the earth and evolution.
 For example, Lesson D-19 in Volume III, “Eons of Earth History,” makes a case for the earth being millions of years old and “Uniformitarianism” (changes in the earth's surface that occurred in the past can be attributed to the same causes we can observe today) without presenting any conflicting evidence such as evidence for “Catastrophism” (many changes that uniformitarians claim to have required millions of years might have been caused by cataclysmic flooding and/or earthquakes and volcanic activity).
 Contradictory evidence from the fossil record is also not mentioned.
 Likewise in Lesson D-20 “Darwin’s Observations and Reasoning,” Dr. Nebel presents an apologetic for Darwinian thought without presenting credible arguments to the contrary of which there are many.
 While he explains that he is presenting the information and allowing students to make up their own minds, the information is heavily weighted in one direction.
 Creationists and young-earth proponents might use these lessons to teach their children what others are learning, but they should also supplement with other resources that present other views.
 Note that these problematic lessons appear only at the end of Volume III.